Delacorte Fountain: Dedication and operation

 There were instances when the Delacorte Fountain was not operated due to conservation measures or equipment issues.
-The fountain was shut down in the mid-1970s during New York City's fiscal crisis, saving the city a cost of $48,000 from the fountain's annual electricity bill.
+The fountain was shut down during the 1975 New York City fiscal crisis, saving the city a cost of $48,000 from the fountain's annual electricity bill.
 It was also turned off during periods of droughts to avoid being viewed as a symbol of conspicuous consumption.
 The fountain's water intake valve became clogged multiple times due to all kinds of flotsam from the East River, which included a total of 11 drowned bodies.
 A faulty valve on the fountain prevented it from operating for the first half of 1983.
 By the mid-1980s, the fountain was capable of only reaching a height of 240 ft due to equipment problems.
 When the fountain was working, it was being turned on four times a day—during the morning and afternoon rush hours, at lunchtime, and in the evening.

 In 1985, residents of the Sutton Place neighborhood of Manhattan donated over 50 cedar and pine trees that were planted at the southern tip of the Roosevelt Island to beautify their views of the East River.
 The residents feared that the chlorinated water from the spray of the fountain would kill the trees and sought a commitment from Delacorte to install a device to shield the trees from the spray.
 He had engineers investigate the issue, but did not install a protective device because of the cost and that there was no guarantee that the trees would be protected.
 The trees ended up dying because the topsoil surrounding them had been washed away by the force of falling water from the fountain.